 - The Call Knows Where You Live: Everyone from Edger Village are hit with this.
-The mere fact that they're onboard the Granedger, a dreadnaught that prophesized to bring the end of the world, is more than enough reason te get the death penalty from Rekka.
+The mere fact that they're onboard the Granedger, a dreadnaught that prophesized to bring the end of the world.
+And having taken in Arrow, the person similarly prophesized in the same fashon, is more than enough reason to get the death penalty from Rekka.

 - Doomed Hometown: Edger Village gets destroyed due the fighting against the forces of Iki and Elsha's accidental unearthing of the Granedger.
 However, unlike most instances of this trope, most if not the entirety of the villagers survived and relocated to the ship so that they can find a new home.